Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Modeling and Algorithm

+To address this, we introduce \textbf{grouped resampling}: we partition the $N$ particles into groups of size $g_t$ and resample independently within each group, so particles only compete locally.
+This preserves between-group diversity while still exploiting high-reward particles within each group.
+Based on how we form these groups, we introduce two search algorithms.

 \textbf{Greedy Search (GS):} Here, we use a fixed resampling period $B$ and select $g_t = N$ whenever $t \bmod B = 0$, and $g_t = 1$ otherwise.
 Greedy Search reduces to the \textbf{Best-of-N} (BON) strategy when $B \geq T$, since in that case $g_t = 1$ for all $t$.
-Smaller values of $B$ emphasize short-term reward exploitation, while larger values promote long-term consistency and exploration.
-An illustration of Greedy Search, with resampling interval $B$, is provided in Figure~\ref{fig:group_search}, where the particles evolve independently between resampling events and only interact at steps that are multiples of $B$.
+Smaller values of $B$ emphasize short-term reward exploitation, while larger values promote exploration.
+An illustration of Greedy Search, with resampling interval $B$, is shown in Figure~\ref{fig:group_search}, where the particles evolve independently between resampling events and only interact at steps that are multiples of $B$.

-\textbf{Recursive Fork-Join Search (RFJS):} Greedy search considers the largest resampling group size ($N$) at fixed time periods of $B$, and greedily selects one particle from this group, which leads to an exploitation-style approach in search.
-Selecting the smallest group size ($g_{t} = 1$) leads to a pure exploration-style search of BON.
-Ideally, one should combine the benefits of resampling with multiple group sizes at multiple time steps to get a balanced exploration and exploitation.